harlantwood/gist-wizard/ReadMe.md

 Gist Wizard
 ===========

-Download all gists for a given user, storing them in a folder named after gist id.
+Download all public and private gists for a given user, storing them in a folder named after the gist ID.
 Symlink a friendly name to this folder if known.

 Usage: